deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 ### MARJORIE'S ROOM - MORNING

+*Cutscene starts*

-Marjorie dials, after some moments, we hear:
+MARJORIE dials (*SFX: Dialtones*).
+After some moments, we hear:

 > MARJORIE (very emotional)
 >
 > Mom? (beat) Hi, Mom.
 Yes, we arrived. (beat) Oh, it's okay, I guess.
 We're (...)

-We hear Rebeca from the outside:
+We hear REBECA from the outside:

 > REBECA
 >
 > Marjorie, I have some shee--

-Rebeca has entered the door Marjorie's room and sees her on the phone.
+REBECA has entered the door MARJORIE'S room and sees her on the phone.

 > REBECA (shouting)
 >
 > YOU IDIOT!

-She ruses to Marjorie, grabs the phone, slams it on the ground (which breaks it again) and then stomps her feet on the phone.
-Marjorie starts to cry.
+She rushes to MARJORIE, grabs the phone, slams it on the ground (which breaks it again) and then stomps her feet on the phone.
+MARJORIE starts to cry.

 > REBECA (shouting)
 >